 It’s certainly possible to coerce people to follow your directions through threats or bribes.
 Both may work in the short-term.

 But the supervisors who express respect and genuine care for their team are the ones that not only draw people towards the desired goals but also can keep them over the long term.
 People instinctively want to do excellent work for those who show concern for them.

 Feelings are the glue that connect us to each other.
 There is no substitute for that.

 Telling another person that you care about them, especially in a work setting, isn’t natural for everyone.
 In fact, many of us learned to keep emotions out of business completely.
 Maybe you were told that showing emotion is a sign of weakness and that you can’t preserve your authority as a supervisor if you do.

 Overt negative emotions breed distrust, fear, and uncertainty at work.
 Also, simply not expressing positive emotions can have the same effect.
-These effects drive desired behaviors such as innovation and teamwork out of a workplace.
+These effects drive desired behaviors, such as innovation and teamwork, out of the workplace.

 On the other hand, expressing positive emotion builds trust, enhances creativity, and ignites collaboration.
-Let your team see your caring and grateful side, and watch the results accelerate!
+Let your team see your caring, grateful side, and watch the results accelerate!

 Do you have an example of how a great leader shared his/her feelings with you?
 Or an example of how you plan to use this concept?

 You can leave your answer in a comment below.